ComputationalAgronomy/eDNA_bioinformatics_pipeline/README.md

     └── sample1_R2.fastq
 ```

-The `db_path` should be set to the folder path containing the indexed files, with the prefix string added.
+The `db_path` serves as the reference data for assigning denoised sequences to species.
+It should be set to the folder path containing the indexed files, with the prefix string added.
 The MiFish index files provided in the *example* folder are built using the [complete+partial mtDNA sequence file](https://mitofish.aori.u-tokyo.ac.jp/species/detail/download/?filename=download%2F/complete_partial_mitogenomes.zip) downloaded from the MiFish Pipeline.

 If you want to use a custom FASTA file as the reference database, you need to create the index using the `makeblastdb` command from ncbi-blast+.
 Here is the command:
 ```sh
 makeblastdb -in ref.fasta -dbtype nucl -out db_prefix
 ```

-The `lineage_path` should be set to the path of the lineage file.
+The `lineage_path` serves as a reference for labeled species at the taxonomic level above the species.
+It should be set to the path of the lineage file.
 The [lineage.csv](https://github.com/billzt/MiFish/blob/main/mifish/data/lineage.csv) provided in the *example* folder is downloaded from the MiFish GitHub repository.
 If you want to use another lineage file, please ensure it includes taxonomic information from the domain to genus level and maintains the same format.

-#### Other parameters:
+#### Other optional parameters:

+`enabled_stages`:

 `n_cpu`: Number of CPU cores to be used for processing.
 Default is `1`.

 `verbose`: Set to True to enable detailed logging output.
 Default is `True`.

+Paired-end merging related:

+`maxdiff`

+`pctid`

+Primer cutting related:

+`rm_p_5`

+`rm_p_3`

+`error_rate`

+`min_read_len`

+`max_read_len`

+Denoising related:

+`minsize`

+`alpha`

+Taxonomic assignment related:

+`evalue`

+`qcov_hsp_perc`

+`perc_identity`

+`outfmt`

+`specifiers`

+### `Analysis_toolkit` module